Pair-VPR: Place-Aware Pre-training and Contrastive Pair Classification for Visual Place Recognition with Vision Transformers

 Qualitative Results

-We show some qualitative results from Pair-VPR, using the speed version.
-We provide three success examples and one failure case per dataset, showing that Pair-VPR can operate even when there is severe viewpoint shift, seasonal changes or at night.
+We show qualitative results from Pair-VPR using the speed version.
+The examples include successes and a failure case per dataset, demonstrating that Pair-VPR can operate even with severe viewpoint shift, seasonal changes, and night-time imagery.

 Paper